akorunska/x.teams/module-6/README.md

 3. Copy one of the private keys and import it to the Metamask.
 (Remember to switch to localhost net)

-4. Compile and deploy the contracts.
+4. Export env variable for things to go smoothly:
     ```
+    export NODE_ENV=development
+    ```

+5. Compile and deploy the contracts.
+   ```
    npx truffle compile
    npm run deploy:contracts
    ```
-5. Start the server and enjoy playing!
+6. Start the server and enjoy playing!
     ```
     npm start
     ```